FlexibleSUSY/FlexibleSUSY/doc/add_loop_library.rst

 Make configure routines
 ```````````````````````

-In the previous step we created a main c++ code for a new library.
+In the previous step we created a main C++ code for a new library.
 Now we need
 let ``FlexibleSUSY`` to know how to be compiled with this library.

 * In file ``src/module.mk`` add after analogous definitions for other loop libraries